wp-plugins/acf-enhanced-message-field/readme.txt

 === ACF Enhanced Message Field ===
-Contributors: drebbitsweb
+Contributors: drebbits.web
 Tags: acf, custom fields, message field, message, php, add on Requires at least: 3.8
-Tested up to: 4.1
+Tested up to: 4.2.2
 License: GPLv2 or later

 Adds an enhanced version of the default Message field to accept PHP and certainly no wpauto().